Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 14+; A helm, or diadem_

-The wearer of this magic helm has :dmg-res: Resistance to :dmg-psychic: Psychic damage, :dmg-imm: Immunity to the Charmed and Frightened conditions, and any magic that allows another creature to read their thoughts or telepathically communicate with them.
+The wearer of this magic helm has :dmg-res: Resistance to :dmg-psyc: Psychic damage, :dmg-imm: Immunity to the Charmed and Frightened conditions, and any magic that allows another creature to read their thoughts or telepathically communicate with them.

 ---